List of people from Afikpo

 Afikpo is the second most urbanized area in Ebonyi, Nigeria, after the state capital Abakaliki.
-It is made up of Afikpo North and Afikpo South.
-Afikpo South is historically referred to as Edda.
+It is also known as Afikpo North LGA.
+Former Afikpo used to consist of Afikpo North and Afikpo South, but Afikpo South was administratively renamed to its historical nomenclature, Edda.

 The current member of the House of Representatives (9th assembly) representing Afikpo North / Afikpo South federal constituency is Iduma Igariwey Enwo.

 Below is a list of people from Afikpo: